bloco-exchange/documentation/docs/bloco.exchange/overview.md

 - [OpenSea Integration](integrations/opensea_integration.md): As the largest decentralized marketplace for NFTs (non-fungible tokens), OpenSea offers a treasure trove of unique digital assets.
 Our integration with OpenSea grants our users access to a vast universe of NFTs for trading and investment, sparking creativity and new possibilities.

 - [Chainlink Integration](integrations/chainlink_integration.md): Chainlink, a decentralized oracle network, supplies accurate and up-to-date data feeds to smart contracts on a variety of blockchain networks.
-By integrating Chainlink, we ensure that Bloco.exchange's trading, investing, and asset management features are underpinned by reliable and secure information.
+By integrating Chainlink, we ensure that bloco.exchange's trading, investing, and asset management features are underpinned by reliable and secure information.

 Together, these diverse integrations coalesce into a harmonious whole, creating an inclusive, versatile, and powerful financial ecosystem that caters to the unique needs and aspirations of our users.